UgonmaAjie/M365-Admin-Projects/Email Encryption for Sensitive Documents/Documentation.md

 ## Challlenges Faced
 During the implementation of email encryption using Microsoft 365, the notable challenge I faced was:
-Inability to carry out Office 365 Message Encryption (OME) on Microsoft Purview: Despite configuring the necessary settings, I was unable to successfully implement OME on Microsoft Purview.
-The reason due to insufficient permissions.
+Inability to carry out Office 365 Message Encryption (OME) on Microsoft Purview, the reason due to insufficient permissions.